libero/publisher/doc/adr/0002-use-component-level-micro-frontends-for-the-header-and-footer.md

-# 2. Use component-level micro frontends
+# 2. Use component-level micro frontends for the header and footer

 Date: 2020-03-25